-DLNR NEWS RELEASE: Three O‘ahu Historic Homes Added to the Hawai‘i Register of Historic PlacesPosted on Feb 9, 2016 in Latest News, Newsroom, Press Releases
+DLNR NEWS RELEASE: Three O‘ahu Historic Homes Added to the Hawai‘i Register of Historic PlacesPosted on Feb 9, 2016 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Three O‘ahu residences have been added to the Hawai‘i Register of Historic Places by the Hawai‘i Historic Places Review Board.
 Compromised of experts including historians, architects, sociologists, cultural specialists, and archaeologists, the Hawai‘i Historic Places Review Board currently has 9 members.
 The following residences were entered onto the register:

 The Roy and Virginia Collier residence, located at 3645 Woodlawn Drive, dates to 1963.
 Its significance derives from its association with the development of the Woodlawn subdivision and its modern architecture style that features clean horizontal lines, low profile roof, overhanging eaves, open interior spaces, and the connection between interior and exterior spaces.
 Modern architect Harry Seckel bought the subdivided land and custom built homes for each buyer.
 Collier was a UH professor at the time he purchased his Woodlawn home.

 The Harold B. and Julia Giffard residence located at 62 Paiwa Road was built in 1913.
 It qualifies for the register as an example the Queen Anne Revival style, with its asymmetrical massing (refers to the general shape and size of a building) and plan, advancing and receding elements, shingles, and front-facing gable roofs.
 In 1936, the interior was remodeled in an art deco fashion.
 Art deco features include the reoriented front entrance with canted door frame, recessed lights with frosted glass covers, interior rounded display shelves, mirror wall around the fireplaces, and use of Masonite.